Code-Institute-Submissions/https-github.com-alexanderjsn-number-game/README.md

 # The number game

-View the project by clicking the link. (https://alexanderjsn.github.io/number-game/)
+View the project by clicking the [link](https://alexanderjsn.github.io/number-game/)

 ![This is an image](/docs/number-game-main.png)